erics118/rspotify-cli/README.md

 ```
 > cargo q status --help

-Print the current status
+Print the current status.
+The API quickly forgets the song if it hasn't been playing for a while

 Usage: rspotify-cli status [OPTIONS]

 Options:
       --json  Print the full status in json to be used for external parsing
-      --debug  Print the full status in the Rust debug format
   -h, --help  Print help

 Display:
       --id            Print the id